shaydaslayer/Streaming-Recommender-Algorithmic-Drift/REPRODUCTION.md

 ## Step 4 - Download and extract the processed dataset + checkpoint:

 Download the release asset containing the processed MovieLens-1M data and RecVAE checkpoint, it’s the only release on the repo.
+Inside the repository root create the folders data and then in data processed.
 After downloading, extract the zip so that this folder exists exactly here:

 ```
 C:\Users\<YOUR_USERNAME>\Streaming-Recommender-Algorithmic-Drift\data\processed\movielens-1m